John H. Makin

 John Holmes Makin (May 29, 1943 – March 30, 2015) was an American economist and resident scholar at the American Enterprise Institute.
 He was a consultant to the U.S. Treasury Department, the Congressional Budget Office, the International Monetary Fund, and the Bank of Japan.
 He specialized in international finance and financial markets, with special emphasis on both Japanese and European economies.
-Makin reported on the U.S. economy, writing on topics related to monetary policy, tax and budget issues, in monthly essays entitled "Economic Outlook," for the American Enterprise Institute (AEI).
-He was a principal at Caxton Associates from 1995–2010 before returning to AEI.
+Makin reported on the U.S. economy, writing on topics related to monetary policy, tax and budget issues, in monthly essays entitled "Economic Outlook", for the American Enterprise Institute (AEI).
+He was a principal at Caxton Associates from 1995 to 2010 before returning to AEI.

 Early life and education

 Makin earned a PhD in economics from the University of Chicago after writing a dissertation on the risk involved in the composition of international reserve holdings.
 For the next decade, he held various positions at several research universities, including the University of Wisconsin–Milwaukee, the University of Virginia, and the University of British Columbia.
 During this time, he also held research appointments at the Federal Reserve Banks of Chicago and San Francisco.